tytydraco/yessleep/out/My_Synthetic_Bad_Luck.md

 *“Alright, darling.”*

-Bitting my lip, I prayed that my background in psychotherapy would prove useful for once, and I slid all over my chips into the middle of the sleek wooden table.
+Bitting my lip, I prayed that my background in psychotherapy would prove useful for once, and I slid all my chips into the middle of the sleek wooden table.
 Between the foreclosure on my house and the recent unemployment, my bank account was dwindling fast.

 I needed the win.
 I needed the win badly.

 Another few minutes passed, and all the other players remained silent.
 With no other bets, Albatross directed us back to the central monitor.
 Through hijacked cellphone cameras, laptop webcams and CC-TV feeds, we watched the twenty-three-year-old Olivia navigate her day, unaware of her invisible tormenters and voyeurs.

-Here’s the premise: The House that ran the game would subject a pre-selected target to a string of “synthetic bad luck (SBL)”.
+Here’s the premise: The House, an entertainment organization that ran the game, would subject a pre-selected target to a string of “synthetic bad luck (SBL)”.
 Manufactured car crashes, severe food poisoning, crippling identity theft; to name a few examples.
 Overtime, this would establish the target’s baseline reaction to misery, whatever that ended up being.
 Once it was established, us players were off the races, so to speak.
 Free to bet on what would be the target’s *tipping point*.

 Olivia’s baseline was depression.